Touched by an Angel: Plot

-The episodes of the series generally revolved around the "cases" of Monica (played by Roma Downey), an angel recently promoted from the "search and rescue" division, who works under the guidance of Tess (played by Della Reese), a sarcastic boss who is sometimes hard on her teen colleague, but is more of a surrogate mother than a mentor.
+The episodes of the series generally revolved around the "cases" of Monica (Roma Downey), an Angel recently promoted from the "search and rescue" division, who works under the guidance of Tess (Della Reese), a sarcastic boss who is sometimes hard on her junior colleague, but is more of a surrogate mother than a supervisor.

 Monica in one episode outlines that she started in the choir, then annunciations, followed by search and rescue and then case work.
 Most cases involve a single person or a group of people who are at a crossroads in their lives and facing a large problem or tough decision.
 Monica and Tess bring them messages of hope from God and give them guidance to help make decisions.
 During their first episode, the pair receive a red 1972 Cadillac Eldorado convertible as a gift; they use it for transportation throughout the rest of the series while in the human world, with Tess doing the driving.
 As the series progresses, Monica continues gaining experience as a case worker and, during some cases must learn lessons of her own.

 During the series pilot, an angel of death named Adam is introduced.
 In the season two premiere, "Interview with an Angel", a new Angel of Death named Henry is introduced.
 Then in the season two episode entitled "The One That Got Away", Andrew (played by John Dye) is introduced as the Angel of Death.
 Initially a recurring character, he becomes a main character in season three, making him the permanent Angel of Death for the remainder of the series.
 The original angel of death, Adam, continued to appear in guest appearances over the next few seasons.

 In Season 4, a new angel is introduced named Rafael (Alexis Cruz), who appears throughout the series on a recurring basis, often assisting the main trio (Monica, Tess, and Andrew) in their cases.
 Rafael is a younger looking angel than the others and thus is occasionally involved in situations involving teenagers and young adults so they can relate to each other.
 Towards the end of the seventh season, a new angel, Gloria (Valerie Bertinelli), is created by God during one of Monica's assignments, designed to adapt to life on Earth in the 21st century.
 She becomes a regular character for seasons eight and nine, as a trainee under Monica and Tess's guidance.